Fa-b/D2PaletteApply/README.md

 - select a .dc6 item file

 <p>All will be applied and output saved to `./results/`.<br>
-only .dc6 files containing single frames and directions are possible at the moment.<br>
+.dc6 files containing multiple frames and or directions are also supported now.<br>
-Changing the implementation to support more files will be easy though.</p>
+We have generated a new colormap for font colors.
+You can find it in the `/assets/font_shift.dat`</p>

+Have fun :-)

 # Outputs